 Intangible assets: groups: definitional rules

-The above paragraphs of statute set out the rules for determining whether a company is a group member for the purposes of CTA09/PART8.
+The above sections set out the rules for determining whether a company is a group member for the purposes of CTA09/PART8.

 The 75% test